tatumio/example-apps/Metamask/transfer/README.md

 pnpm dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
-The project uses following examples, but you can fully customize them or try any other ones included in the documentation:
+Open [http://localhost:3000](http://localhost:3000) with your browser to see the result and feel free to try it out on your own.
+The project uses following examples (although you can of course fully customize them or try any other ones included in the documentation):

 - [Connect a wallet](https://docs.tatum.com/docs/wallet-provider/metamask/connect-a-wallet)
 - [Get all assets the wallet holds](https://docs.tatum.com/docs/wallet-address-operations/get-all-assets-the-wallet-holds)